What is Credit Appraisal: Process, Eligibility & Benefits

 What Are The 5 Key C’s That Shape The Credit Appraisal Process?

-The five key C’s are Character, Capacity, Capital, Collateral, and Conditions.
+The 5 key C’s include Character, Capacity, Capital, Collateral, and Conditions, which help lenders evaluate creditworthiness.

 What Is The Purpose Of Credit Appraisal?

-The purpose of credit appraisal is to assess the borrower’s creditworthiness and loan-repayment capacity.
+The purpose of credit appraisal is to assess the borrower’s ability to repay the loan by evaluating financial stability and risk factors.

 How Long Does The Credit Appraisal Process Take?